misakimichy/OrderTracker.Solution/README.md

 - Pierre can delete a `Vendor` when he clicks the delete button.
 It will jump to the confirm screen for deleting.
 Once Pierre agrees deleting the `Vendor` and click the button, the selected vendor will be deleted from the new page.

+- Pierre also can delete an each `Order` when he clicks the delete item button.
+It will jump to the confirm screen for deleting.
+Once Pierre agrees deleting the `Order` and click the button, the selected order will be deleted from the new page.

 ## Installation:
 1. Clone this repo: